JT8D-17/lockheed-l12-xplane/README.md

 <a name="5.0"></a>
 ## 5. Known issues

+**No fmod sounds are included due to licensaing issues.
+Fmod files from the original download have to be modified manually.
+See the installation instructions.**

 See the ["Issues" tab](https://github.com/JT8D-17/lockheed-l12-xplane/issues) of this repository.
 Feel free to add any issues there if you happen to have a Github account.